Eurobond (eurozone): Corona bonds

-Spanish and Italian leaders have called for jointly issued "corona bonds" in order to help their countries, hard-hit by the outbreak of coronavirus disease 2019, to recover from the epidemic.
+Spanish and Italian leaders have called for jointly issued "corona bonds" to help their countries, hard-hit by the outbreak of coronavirus disease 2019, to recover from the epidemic.
 Corona bonds were discussed on 26 March 2020 in a European Council meeting, but Germany and the Netherlands ruled out issuing such bonds.
 European Central Bank head Christine Lagarde, who plans (separately) to buy more than 1 trillion euros in bonds in response to coronavirus, urged the EU to consider issuing corona bonds.
 After the meeting, Spanish leaders continued to argue for jointly issued debt.

 Despite the fact that the European Commission and European Central Bank released billions in special funds, relaxed the limits for budget deficits and government debt of EU countries, some members (such as France, Italy, Spain, Belgium, Ireland, Portugal, Greece, Slovenia and Luxembourg) demanded more to be done in relation to the COVID-19 pandemic.
 However, Germany which was the strongest opponent of eurobonds, was supported by Austria, the Netherlands, Finland and Estonia.
 In the meantime, Italian Prime Minister Giuseppe Conte questioned: "What do we want to do in Europe?
 Does each member state want to go its own way?", he also added: "If we are a union, now is the time to prove it", in Germany's weekly Die Zeit.
 Conte also described the European Stability Mechanism (ESM) as "completely inadequate" to face the crisis.

 Later on, European Commission chief Ursula von der Leyen mentioned that "Today Europe is mobilising alongside Italy.
 Unfortunately, this has not always been the case", she later added that EU "will allocate up to 100 billion euros ($110 billion) to the hardest hit countries, starting from Italy, to compensate for the reduction in the wages of those working on shorter hours".
 The main opposition to the plan by the Commission came from the so-called Frugal Four.

 Eventually, in July 2020 the European Council agreed to issue European sovereign bonds of 750 billion €, branded Next Generation EU, to support member states hit by the COVID-19 pandemic.